andreistefanciprian/k8s-priorityclass-webhook/README.md

 - **Makefile**: The project uses a Makefile for automation and building.
 Understanding Makefile syntax will help you work with the provided build and deployment scripts.
 - **Kustomize**: Used for bulding the test scenario manifests.

-In case you are using your own credentials for the container registry, make sure you set up these credentials as Github Secrets for your repo.
+**Note**: In case you are using your own credentials for the container registry, make sure you set up these credentials as Github Secrets for your repo.
 These credentials are used by Github Actions to push the image to dockerhub.

    ```